ajitagupta/howtoacethebehavioralinterview/README.md

 ### 6. Team
 In most jobs team work is crucial.
 Thus, you will be questioned on this one as follows: How important is team work for you?
 What is your role in a team?
 How do you deal with conflicts?

 Team work helps to progress faster by learning from each other rather than struggling on one's own.
 It also gives you a break from your isolation.
 Mostly, people do enjoy taking up a certain role / are good at something specific that holds the team together.
-Most importantly, conflicts must be dealt with quickly and earnestly, ideally without the intervention of an authority.
+Sometimes it's even good to be different.
+It adds diversity to the company.

 ## III) Questions